Jocelyn Blore

 Utah Tech University in St. George offers a bachelor of arts or science degree program in criminal justice with two areas of emphasis in criminology and digital defense and security.
 The criminology emphasis prepares students for criminology, sociology, and forensic psychology careers.
 In contrast, the digital defense and security emphasis prepares students to fight and lead teams preventing computer-based crimes.

-Courses in the criminology emphasis include laws of evidence; policing in U.S. society; and ethical issues in criminal justice.
-Courses in the digital defense and security emphasis include programming fundamentals; introduction to Unix/Linux; and ethical hacking and network defense.
+Courses in criminology with an emphasis include laws of evidence, policing in U.S. society, and ethical issues in criminal justice.
+Courses in digital defense and security with an emphasis include programming fundamentals, an introduction to Unix/Linux, and ethical hacking and network defense.

 To graduate with this degree, all students must earn a minimum of 120 college-level credits and 70 upper-division credits and maintain a C minus average in the discipline core requirements.